 Downtown Cleveland is an up and coming area.
 It’s has it’s similarities to most downtown areas of major cities with shops, businesses, hospitals, restaurants, bars and clubs.

 In downtown, one can also find the Terminal Tower.
 A 52 story building, that encompasses Tower City where you can find offices, the Hard Rock Cafe, a casino, a movie theater, and a shopping mall.
-This is where Ben and I found what we believe to be the only shop that sells Cleveland souvenirs.
+This is where we found what we believe to be the only shop that sells Cleveland souvenirs.

 Lastly, we recommend that you go to the Conventional Center and visit the park located on the top of the building.
 There you can see a lovely view of the downtown area (it’s even prettier at night.)